 Overview

-Fisheries in the ITM program are not certified against the MSC Fisheries Standard, and their products cannot display the MSC ecolabel.
-When joining ITM, they commit to entering assessment against the Standard within five years.
+Fisheries in the MSC Improvement Program are not certified against the MSC Fisheries Standard, and their products cannot display the MSC ecolabel.
+When joining the improvement program, they commit to entering assessment against the Standard within five years.
 During this time, they are required to demonstrate progress against an improvement action plan, and this progress is verified by an independent assessor.

 Fisheries are composed of one or more parts, each of which is entitled to receive an MSC certificate.
 These parts or “units” are defined by their target stock(s), fishing gear type(s) and (if relevant) vessel type(s), and the fishing fleets or groups of vessels.

-When the term “Unit of Certification” is used for fishing units that are in ITM, it refers to the “Unit of Assessment” or “Unit of potential certification”.
+When the term “Unit of Certification” is used for fishing units that are in the improvement program, it refers to the “Unit of Assessment” or “Unit of potential certification”.
 Expand a status below to view the parts that form this fishery.
 To check the detailed scope, open the Assessments page to get the latest report.

 Units of Assessment